Byzantine Sites in Istanbul

 Konstantin Dimadis, one of the graduates of this school, became an architect in the 19th century and he wanted to pay back the community he grew up in.
 Therefore, he built Phanar Greek Orthodox College as we know today by donations.
 Dimadis showed a special effort to make it look like a Byzantine building and he ordered the red bricks covering the outer part of the school from Marseille.

 Today, Phanar Greek Orthodox College is not a school that trains priests.
 It’s a school under the Ministry of Education in Turkey and it provides formal education to the Greek origin students.
 Next to Phanar Greek Orthodox College stood Yuvakimyon Girls High School.
 However, once it shut down due to the lack of students, the students from Yuvakimyon continued their education at this school too, which turned it into a school providing education to both boys and girls.

 Participating in a Fener Balat tour has become a popular activity in recent years.
 These neighborhoods can be visited on foot in a few hours and you can also take a break at recently opened great boutique cafes opened here.
 These tours mostly start at Cibali and cover Fener and Balat, but some may extend to Ayvansaray.

 We can easily say that Gul Mosque is one of the most beautiful monuments that you will see in your Cibali, Fener, Balat tour.
-This church was dedicated to a deeply pious woman who was martyred during the iconoclasm period.
+This church was dedicated to a deeply pious woman who was martyred during the Byzantine Iconoclasm period.
 She was believed to have a healing power on people.
 Therefore, sick people, even on their beds, would be taken to this church for prayers.